Sierra Club Response to the Certification of a Heritage Area by Patapsco Heritage Greenway, Inc.

 The Maryland Historical Trust includes the Maryland Heritage Areas Program.
 The program is directed by the 19-member Maryland Heritage Area Authority.

+There were 12 areas in Maryland designated as “Certified Heritage Areas” after the initial proposal of the Patapsco Heritage Greenway in 1998.
 The purpose of the certification is to increase economic development within the area.
 Specifically, it means the designation of Target Investment Zones for building history-based tourist attractions, to “create or enhance heritage tourism products and services”, and “to market Heritage Area sites and events to visitors and the tourism and hospitality industry” (see MHAA website).
 A Maryland statute governs the Heritage Areas.